A Note on Generalizing Power Bounds for Physical Design: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Sean Molesky for comments and suggestions and Theo Diamandis for, quoting from written communication, ``moral support,'' along with a number of helpful suggestions, edits, and conversations.
+The author would like to thank Sean Molesky for comments and suggestions and Theo Diamandis for, quoting from written communication, ``moral support,'' along with a number of helpful suggestions, edits, and conversations.